-- Bake for 25 minutes, and then keeping the pot pie in the oven, turn oven up to 425°F (218°C) and bake for 5-6 more minutes or until biscuits are golden brown on top.
+- Bake for 25 minutes, and then, keeping the pot pie in the oven, turn oven up to 425°F (218°C) and bake for 5–6 more minutes, or until biscuits are golden brown on top.

 - Remove from the oven and allow to cool for 5 minutes before serving.
 Leftovers keep well in the refrigerator in an airtight container for up to 5 days.
 Reheat as desired.

 - Make Ahead & Freezing Instructions: Biscuit topping can be made up to 2 days in advance.
 See end of step 1.
 You can also freeze the shaped biscuit dough for up to 3 months.
 Thaw in the refrigerator before assembling on top of filling.
-Filling can be prepared 1 day in advance– cover and store in the refrigerator.
+Filling can be prepared 1 day in advance; cover and store in the refrigerator.
 Bring filling to room temperature before baking.
 It’s best to arrange the shaped biscuit dough on the filling immediately before baking so the biscuits do not absorb too much filling and become soggy.
 You can also prepare and freeze the filling for up to 3 months (freeze the shaped biscuits separately).
 Thaw at room temperature, give it a stir, and then cover with thawed biscuits and bake as instructed.

-- Optional Add Flavor to Biscuits: Since you’re using it in the filling and if you have extra, feel free to add 2 teaspoons fresh thyme leaves (or 1 teaspoon dried), 1 Tablespoon chopped fresh parsley (or 1 teaspoon dried), and/or 1 minced garlic clove to the biscuit dough when you add the salt.
+- Option to Add Flavor to Biscuits: Since you’re using it in the filling and if you have extra, feel free to add 2 teaspoons fresh thyme leaves (or 1 teaspoon dried), 1 Tablespoon chopped fresh parsley (or 1 teaspoon dried), and/or 1 minced garlic clove to the biscuit dough when you add the salt.
 You could even add 1 cup of your favorite shredded cheese when you add the salt.

 - Onion/Celery/Carrots/Mushrooms: Feel free to use more of one and less of another, such as skipping the celery and adding 1/2 cup extra each carrots and onions.
 If you wish to skip the mushrooms, substitute with more vegetable add-ins at the end of the recipe.

 - Vegetable Add-Ins: Use 2 total cups of mixed vegetable add-ins.
 A mix of frozen peas, fresh or frozen broccoli, and fresh or frozen cauliflower is great.
-Other options are canned and drained corn, green beans, white beans, and chickpeas.
+Other options are canned and drained corn, green beans, white beans, and/or chickpeas.
 Frozen corn or frozen or fresh green beans (chop into bite-size pieces) work well too.
 If using frozen vegetables, do not thaw.

 - Can I Add Potatoes?
 Yes.
 I recommend adding 1 cup peeled and chopped potato (or sweet potato) when you add the broth.
 To make room for this addition, remove the mushrooms or 1 cup of vegetable add-ins at the end.

-- Canned biscuits: Though I recommend homemade (yum!), you can use canned biscuits.
+- Canned Biscuits: Though I recommend homemade (yum!), you can use canned biscuits.
 Follow this recipe as written, subbing canned biscuits for homemade.
 If prepping the casserole in advance, place sliced canned biscuits on top of casserole immediately before baking.